johnnyw66/voice-email-alerts/README.md

 # Email Watcher - Email to Voice Alerts - Listen out Opportunties.

+Fed up of missing that vital notification when waiting for Amazon opportunities.

-Look out for particular emails and make announcements on your Echo Dot/Alexa Devices
+Using a simple Python script - you can automate checking particular emails from Amazon and make announcements on your Echo Dot/Alexa Devices

-The Alexa **Voice Monkey** and **Notify Me** Skills are third-party skills that allows you to create and trigger customized Alexa routines and announcements.
+The Alexa **Voice Monkey** and **Notify Me** Skills are third-party skills that allows you to create and trigger customised Alexa routines and announcements.

-They essentially acts as a bridge between your devices, services, or apps and Alexa's ecosystem.
-Here’s what it offers:
+Essentially these skills and their associated webservices acts as a bridge between your devices, services, or apps and Alexa's ecosystem.

-You can make Alexa devices announce specific messages.
+When enabled you can easily make Alexa devices announce specific messages.
 For example, you can send a message to Alexa to say "You have VTO Opportunities." on all Echo devices in your home.

-You’ll need to sign up on the Voice Monkey website to configure your "monkeys" (virtual triggers for Alexa).
-The Voice Monkey skill must be enabled and linked to your Alexa account.